-U of I contracts with Moscow Family Medicine, a division of Catalyst Medical Group, to provide medical services at the Student Health Clinic, 623 South Main St., on the northeast edge of campus.
+U of I contracts with Moscow Family Medicine to provide medical services at the Student Health Clinic.
+The summer location is 2500 West "A" Street (behind Walmart).

 The clinic offers a full range of primary and preventative care.
 Services are available to all students regardless of the type of health insurance coverage they choose.
 The clinic is a participating provider with many private health insurance programs and electronically bills most major insurance companies.